 Pattaya is famous and immensely popular for mouth-watering and superb, tasty seafood.
 Starting from lobsters and crabs to squids and octopuses, the city has it all.
 People visiting Pattaya find it thrilling and exciting to taste these yummilicious delicacies in various restaurants and eating joints.
 Some famous places to explore are Mantra, Sketchbook Art Café, Bang Sare, Leng Kee, and numerous local food stalls at the Thepprasit market.
 Some must explore places are:

-- Glass House: Beachfront dining, specialising in pizza, steak, and seafood
+- Glass House: Beachfront dining, specializing in pizza, steak, and seafood

-- Mum Aroi: Located along the coast of fishing village of Naklua, it serves one of the tastiest Thai cuisine in the city
+- Mum Aroi: Located along the coast of the fishing village of Naklua, it serves one of the tastiest Thai cuisines in the city

 - Nang Nual: The highlight of walking street, catering mouth-watering seafood platter

 - La Baguette: Thai café that offers awesome salad, crepes, pastries, tea, and coffee

 Opening hours: 11 am – 12 am (mostly)

 Good news, shopaholics!
 Pattaya has some awesome and mind-boggling shopping options for all which also makes shopping one of the must things to do in Pattaya city.
 The numerous street shops and the plush shopping malls make shopping one of the most preferred things to do in Pattaya.
 The floating market is one of the most popular tourist destinations, known for its outstanding souvenir collection.
 Explore the floating market to see how almost 114 vendor sails and sell in Thai boats and canoes.